Julianne2025/Data-Analytics-Portfolio/README.md

 This profit and loss data is for FY2008 and the prior year FY2007 for a large battery manufacturing company that later closed.
 Fiscal year began on April 1.

-The data was exported from the company JDE ERP system in 2008.
+The original data was exported from the company JDE ERP system in 2008.
 Now the profit and loss data are imported into Power BI from Excel spreadsheets for demostration purposes.

 ***Business Q&A***:  KPIs, FY2008 Actual vs Prior Year Actual.